revk/ESP32-Faikin/Manuals/Advanced.md

 The system is designed to work with an external remote [Environmental monitor](https://github.com/revk/ESP32-EnvMon).
 This sends a command `control` periodically.

-You can use for your own external control, which takes priority over *Faikin auto*, but you have to send the `control` command regularly.
+You can use for your own external control, which takes priority over *Faikout auto*, but you have to send the `control` command regularly.

 |Field|Meaning|
 |-----|-------|